Corporate Governance - Conduct

 The entire Nominating/Corporate Governance Committee or all of the disinterested Directors of the Board shall be the only bodies authorized to grant waivers or implied waivers regarding this Business Ethics Statement.
 Such waivers or implied waivers will be disclosed in a manner which complies with SEC and NYSE requirements.

-Interested parties, including employees of the Corporation, may communicate in writing concerns under this Business Ethics Statement including accounting, internal control over financial reporting, disclosure controls and procedures, auditing, legal and ethical matters.
+Executive Officers and Directors are encouraged to talk to supervisors, managers or other appropriate Ball personnel, including the General Counsel, about observed or suspected illegal or unethical behavior.
+Interested parties, including employees of the Corporation, may communicate in writing concerns under this Statement including accounting, internal control over financial reporting, disclosure controls and procedures, auditing, legal and ethical matters.

 The Chairman of the Board or the Chair of the appropriate committee may instruct the Corporate Secretary to review, sort and summarize communications submitted by mail to assist the Board and the appropriate committee in addressing the communications.